What is a Catholic Education?

 What is education?

 We will try to be brief in providing our answer to this timeless question.
 A true education consists of perfecting as much as possible the student’s natural faculties, especially the highest faculties of the intellect and will.
 Perfecting these natural powers provides a solid base for the supernatural gift of God’s grace (i.e. “grace builds on nature”, as the Church teaches).
-This beautiful “recipe” of a proper natural formation with grace super-added, gives the student that which is needed to reach his end – a supernatural end – the eternal possession of the Infinite Good, God Himself in heaven.
+This beautiful “recipe” of a proper natural formation with grace then added, gives the student that which is needed to reach his end – a supernatural end – the eternal possession of the Infinite Good, God Himself in heaven.
 After all, one can know the catechism inside and out, backwards and forward – or even be a master theologian – but, without grace and cooperation with grace, all is in vain.

 But true education is not just removing dangers and errors.
 It also involves forming the mind with great truths – eternal truths.
-This can be truths can pertain to nature (science), mathematics, philosophy, or the greatest of sciences – theology.
+These truths can pertain to nature (science), mathematics, philosophy, or the greatest of sciences – theology.